carneades/carneades-4/examples/AGs/YAML/README.md

     github.com/carneades/carneades-4/internal/test/caes_test.go

-These tests evaluate all the argument graphs in this folder, compare the computed labels with the labels asserted in these files and reported any discrepencies.
+This code evaluates all the argument graphs in this folder, compares the computed labels with the labels asserted in these files and reports any discrepencies.